Trains the model for a fixed number of epochs (iterations on a dataset).

 View realtime plot of training metrics (by epoch).
 The

-Optional named list mapping indices (integers) to a weight (float) to apply to the model's loss for the samples from this class during training.
+Optional named list mapping indices (integers) to a weight (float) value, used for weighting the loss function (during training only).
 This can be useful to tell the model to "pay more attention" to samples from an under-represented class.

 Optional array of the same length as x, containing